Subject Source: Library Of Congress Subject Headings

 Found in 4 Collections and/or Records:

-Overview The Director's Exhibition records of the Philadelphia Museum of Art contain documentation of exhibition activities at the Museum.
-These records are not a comprehensive account of exhibitions held by the Museum, but an ongoing file produced by the executive office in the course of administering exhibitions for the Museum, kept in the Director’s office between 1915 and 1981.
-Additional exhibition records may be located within a specific Director’s records, or in Curatorial records; Museum...
+Abstract The Directors Exhibition Records of the Philadelphia Museum of Art contain documentation of exhibition activities at the museum.
+These records are not a comprehensive account of exhibitions held by the museum, but an ongoing file produced by the executive office in the course of administering exhibitions between 1915 and 1981.
+Museum directors during this period included Edwin AtLee Barber, Langdon Warner, Fiske Kimball, Henri Marceau, Evan Turner, and Jean Sutherland Boggs.
+Additional...